$0 Alberta Adoption Quick-Start Checklist

 They are also one of four legal pathways to adoption in Alberta, and they are not the right fit for every family.

 The clearest alternative to a private adoption agency in Alberta depends on your situation.
 If you are a step-parent, grandparent, or relative already caring for a child, you can adopt through the Court of King's Bench self-represented process for $500 to $3,000 total.
-If you are a foster parent or if you are open to an older child or sibling group, public adoption through Alberta Children and Family Services costs $0 to $2,000 and comes with ongoing monthly financial support.
+If you are a foster parent or if you are open to an older child or sibling group, public adoption through Alberta Children and Family Services is estimated at $0 to $1,500 and may include ongoing SFP support.
 If you are committed to adopting a newborn, private agency involvement is legally required — but understanding this eliminates the time and emotional cost of pursuing alternatives that won't get you there.

-This page maps Alberta's three alternatives to the private agency path so you can evaluate which one fits your situation before making any financial commitments.
+This page maps Alberta's two agency-free alternatives and explains why a direct/private placement is not an agency-free route, so you can evaluate which path fits your situation before making any financial commitments.

 Why Private Agencies Don't Present These Alternatives